mrweber2/BashWES_Cancer_VarCall/README.md

   ADAPTERS=<path to the adapter file to be used with trimmomatic>
   REFGENOMEDIR=<path to the directory where all reference files and databases are stored>
   REFGENOME=<name of the reference genome file within REFGENOMEDIR.
 Example ucsc.hg19.fasta in the GATK bundle 2.8>
+  DBSNPDIR=<path to the directory where the dbSNP file is located>
-  DBSNP=<name of the dbsnp file within REFGENOMEDIR.
+  DBSNP=<name of the dbsnp file within DBSNPDIR.
 Example dbsnp\_138.hg19.vcf in the GATK bundle 2.8>
-  INDELDIR=<name of the directory within REFGENOMEDIR that contains a vcf file for each chromosome/contig specified by the CHRNAMES parameter.
-These files need to be named as: \*\${chr\_name}.vcf >
+  INDELDIR=<path to the directory containing indel vcf files>
+  INDELSLIST=<space-separated list of indel vcf files within INDELDIR>
-  OMNI=<name of the omni variants file.
+  OMNI=<name of the omni variants file within REFGENOMEDIR.
 Example: 1000G\_omni2.5.hg19.sites.vcf in the GATK bundle 2.8>
+  INTERVALS=<>

 # Example entries for tools’ path in biocluster
   TRIMMOMATICDIR=/home/apps/trimmomatic/trimmomatic-0.33/trimmomatic-0.33.jar